How Does a UV Water Filter Work?

-Municipal water suppliers perform the necessary operations to meet water quality standards.
-But UV purification systems take water purification to a higher level—providing a safe solution against chlorine-resistant microorganisms such as Giardia and Cryptosporidium which cause thousands of documented health cases each year.
+Municipal water suppliers perform the necessary operations to meet water quality standards, but UV purification systems take water treatment to a higher level—providing a safe solution against chlorine-resistant microorganisms such as Giardia and Cryptosporidium which cause thousands of documented health cases each year.

 The advantages of using a UV system are many: